Data4Democracy/womens-march/README.md

 ## FAQ and other useful info
 ### Downloading this repository
 To download the code and data inside this repository, you'll need [Git](https://git-scm.com/).
-Once you've got the necessary tools, open a command prompt and run `git clone https://github.com/data4democracy/drug-spending.git` to start downloading your own working copy.
-Once the command finishes, you should see a new `drug-spending` directory in the current directory's file listing.
+Once you've got the necessary tools, open a command prompt and run `git clone https://github.com/data4democracy/womens-march.git` to start downloading your own working copy.
+Once the command finishes, you should see a new `womens-march` directory in the current directory's file listing.
 That's where you'll find it!

 ### Project structure (or, "how do I find `thing`?")
 * **Source code and notebooks**: For now, you'll find these in the repository's root directory.
 This will probably change in the future as we accumulate more files.